-Trigeminal neuralgia is a nerve disorder that causes a stabbing or electric-shock-like pain in parts of the face.
+Trigeminal neuralgia (TN) is a nerve disorder.
+It causes a stabbing or electric shock-like pain in parts of the face.

-The pain of trigeminal neuralgia comes from the trigeminal nerve.
-This nerve carries the feelings of touch and pain from the face, eyes, sinuses, and mouth to the brain.
+The pain of TN comes from the trigeminal nerve.
+This nerve carries the sensations of touch and pain from the face, eyes, sinuses, and mouth to the brain.

 Trigeminal neuralgia may be caused by: